Fernando9522/super-pato/Editing-and-adding-new-presets..md

 7. To save the project click on "Build" button at the top navigation bar and choose from the 2 options.
 > 1st option (QR code) requires you to have an application on your mobile to scan the code.
 The 2nd option ("save .apk to my computer") doesn't require it.

-The process described above is presented in the following video:
+The process described above is presented in [this video](https://youtu.be/MoPB0OIScLo):